mgiulini/github_workshop/README.md

 For more information on personal access tokens, check [this link](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/managing-your-personal-access-tokens#creating-a-personal-access-token-classic).

-To use the token please check [this link](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/managing-your-personal-access-tokens#using-a-personal-access-token-on-the-command-line).
+To use the token please check [how to use the token on the command line](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/managing-your-personal-access-tokens#using-a-personal-access-token-on-the-command-line).
 Basically, every time you want to clone/push/pull a repository, you will be asked for your credentials.
 Instead of providing your password, you will provide the token.

 ```bash
 https://github.com/USERNAME/REPO.git